Best Places To Stay In Eryri | Snowdonia and North Wales!

 Llyn Geirionydd is a spectacular lake - ideal for wild swimming - easily accessible from both Trefriw and Betws-y-Coed

-It can get extremely busy in the summer but if you take one of the many hiking trails starting in the village you can soon escape the crowds and surround yourself with nature.
+It can get extremely busy in the summer months but if you take one of the many hiking trails starting in the village you can soon escape the crowds and surround yourself with nature.

 Accommodation, cafes, restaurants and shops - including many outdoor clothing stores! - can be found in Betws-y-Coed whilst other villages and towns are just a short drive away.